cicovic-andrija/risc-runtime/README.md

 $ make
 ```

-## Separate installation of each tool
+## Build each program separately

-It is possible to install each tool separately, using an appropriate
+It is possible to compile each tool separately, using an appropriate
 `make` rule:

 ```